 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 101,165 horizontal wells in 11 US states, through December 2018.
-Cumulative oil and gas production from these wells reached 10.4 Gbo and 112 Tcf.
-West Virginia is deselected in most dashboards, as it has a greater reporting lag.
-Oklahoma is for now only available in our subscription services.
-Utah, where the Uinta Basin is located, is for the first time included in this update.
+These interactive presentations contain the latest oil & gas production data from 132,866 horizontal wells in 13 US states, through December 2019.
+Cumulative oil and gas production from these wells reached 13.7 billion bbl and 157 Tcf of natural gas.
+This is the first time that Oklahoma is included in these public updates.
+West Virginia, which just released Q4 production data, is also up-to-date.

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.

-Early next week we will have a new post on North Dakota, which will release February production data by the end of this week.
+Early next week we will have a new post on North Dakota, which just released February production data (now available in our subscription services).

 - Colorado Oil & Gas Conservation Commission

 - Louisiana Department of Natural Resources.
 Similar to Texas, lease/unit production is allocated over wells in order to estimate their individual production histories.

 - Montana Board of Oil and Gas

 - North Dakota Department of Natural Resources